 2.)
 The engine will only crank but not start at all.

 OK, let's find out what your results mean:

 CASE 1: If the engine started and ran for a few seconds: This means that the reason your Skylark (or Impala, Lumina, Monte Carlo, Achieva, Alero, etc.) is not starting is due to a lack of fuel.

-A No Start Condition can be caused by a number of things (yeah, I know, life's a bitch)... so my recommendation is to see the other articles I’ve written to further help you in your quest, go to Related Articles.
+A no start condition can be caused by a number of things (yeah, I know, life's a bitch), so my recommendation is to see take a look at this tutorial: How To Troubleshoot A No Start (GM 3.1L, 3.4L).